Timeline of Today's Major Currencies. Even Bitcoin.

 Coins

-Back in 1837 the $10 Eagle was reduced to 15.05 grams of fine gold or $20.67 per troy ounce, a value of gold-to-silver of 16 to one.
+The $10 Eagle had devalued in 1837 to 15.05 grams of fine gold or $20.67 per troy ounce, a value of gold-to-silver of 16 to one.
 In 1849 the $1.00 gold coin was issued.
-Small denominations were disappearing as silver bullion (at $1.04 per dollar) exceeded face value.
-In February 1853 the silver content was lowered in all silver coinage (except for the dollar) by 6.9%, and fixed their legal tender status to transactions worth $5.00 maximum.
+Silver coins were seen as undervalued, and small denominations were disappearing.
+In 1853 the silver content was lowered by 6.9% (except for the dollar) with legal tender status fixed at $5.00 maximum.

 The US's civil war saw silver soar to $2.94 per ounce, and Federal debt to $2 billion, with official National Banks required to invest in Treasury Bills.
 In 1866 the half-dime became the nickel with no silver content.
 In 1873 Congress omitted the silver dollar from its list of authorized coins.
 In 1900 Congress tied the US to a single "gold standard".